Biastophilia

 In practice

-There is no legitimate or lawful expression of this interest, because its core requirement, genuine non-consent, cannot be ethically met.
+There is no legitimate or lawful expression of this interest.
+Its defining requirement is a person who has not agreed, so acting on it is rape: a serious crime everywhere, and categorically unlike anything consenting adults do together.
 It is documented almost entirely in clinical assessment and forensic case literature, where the focus is risk evaluation, treatment, and the prevention of offending.
 It must not be confused with consensual non-consent role-play between informed adults, a negotiated and reversible activity that is a distinct subject.

 Psychology

 Proposed explanatory frameworks include disturbances in arousal regulation, hostility, antisocial traits, and conditioning that pairs arousal with dominance and victim distress.
 A long-running debate, central to the DSM rejections, is whether a specific coercive paraphilic drive can be separated from broader patterns of sexual offending and antisocial personality traits.
 No single cause is established, and the relationship to offending is not one-to-one: many people who commit sexual assault show no such specific paraphilia, while some who report the interest never offend.
-This is the core distinction from the overlapping coercion paraphilia literature.
+Keeping that distinction visible — between a specific coercive arousal pattern and sexual offending in general — is the work the forensic literature does most carefully, and the reason the label is used at all.

 Prevalence & culture